George B. McClellan Jr.: Later career

 appointed a professor of economic history.

-McClellan served in World War I entering the Army as major assigned to the Ordnance Department in May 1917 and he was honorably discharged in May 1919 with the rank of lieutenant colonel.
+McClellan served in World War I, entering the Army as major assigned to the Ordnance Department in May 1917.
+He was honorably discharged in May 1919 with the rank of lieutenant colonel.

 Personal life

 McClellan married Georgiana Heckscher on October 30, 1889.

 McClellan died on November 30, 1940, one week after his 75th birthday, and was buried in Arlington National Cemetery.